samsoner123/9/README.md

     - `--fast` Reduce delays where ever it's possible to make script faster.
     - `--error` Display errors when app fails.
     - `--accounts` Add accounts (email1:password1 email2:password2..).
-    - `--proxies` Add proxies without authentification (proxy1 proxy2..).
+    - `--proxies` Add proxies (proxy1 proxy2..).
+Proxies that require authentication should follow this format -> **hostname:port:username:password**.
+    - `--authproxies` Use this argument to indicate that your proxies require authentication. **NOTE for Windows users**: headless mode is not supported when using this argument. **NOTE for Linux Server users**: install **xvfb** package if you are running the script on a Linux server, otherwise the script won't run when using this argument.
     - `--privacy` Enable privacy mode.
     - `--emailalerts` Enable GMAIL email alerts.
     - `--redeem` Enable auto-redeem rewards based on accounts.json goals.